TheMarlboroMan/tile_editor/README.md

 ## TODO

-- poly layers could have winding
-- poly layers could allow concave / convex / all properties
 - add poly
+	- winding and curve for polys are not prescritive, just used to enforce when drawing a poly
 - select poly
+- delete poly
 - move poly
-- delete poly
+- change properties of poly
+- edit poly layer properties (set, id, alpha, winding, curve), send a ptr to the layer and be done.
 - sort polys on save
-- change properties of poly
-- edit poly layer properties (set, id, alpha), send a ptr to the layer and be done.
+- v1.0 done :P

 ## Building